When last I looked at the work of prolific crime and adventure writer Edwy Searles Brooks I sampled the

 About one third of the way into the story we discover that Parsloe's brother Phillip and Dr. Thumper have something to do with either causing or staging the accident, something that is not too surprising at all given the way the two men are so evasive and insistent on burying the body.
 But the discovery of a cold storage plant where a taxidermist keeps his animals prior to stuffing them will provide clues to wrap up the mystery.
 Cromwell and Lister nearly lose their lives when they are trapped in the storage plant in one of the novel's most macabrely described and best action sequences.
 The solution is sadly all too easy to arrive out though Brooks does his best to throw out a few red herrings like an escaped convict.
 But grave robbery and some nonsensical business about bearded men pretty much give away what he thought were his most clever tricks.

-A more satisfying book is The Laughing Grave (1955).
+The Laughing Grave (1955).
 Here we have a genuine detective novel that features weird legends and apparent supernatural events, two favorite motifs in the Ironsides series.
 The title refers to a weird legend about cruel Judge Forbes known to laugh at each prisoner before he pronounced their death sentence.
 Anytime the judge's ghost is heard laughing from the local graveyard it is an omen that someone in the Haverford/Forbes clan will soon die.
 One night Lord Haverford, a superstitious man despite his own cruelty, hears the laugh and flees from the estate.
 He runs out into a road and apparently drops dead of fright after avoiding being hit by truck.
 But examination of the corpse reveals neither a natural death nor even an accident.
 A bruise on his chest indicates that he was struck by a heavy blow.
 The examining physician theorizes that someone stomped on him.
 A mud stain on the front of Haverford's mackintosh over the exact spot further supports that theory.
 Typical Golden Age detective novel evidence includes footprints of someone wearing socks, stolen boots and a balled up newspaper.

-Action is a plenty, the characters are varied and many giving us a fairly wide pool of suspects even if most of them are all too simplistically rendered.
-The stuff of the legend heightens the atmosphere of The Laughing Grave which has a decidedly eerie mood.
+The Laughing Grave which has a decidedly eerie mood.
 Brooks works well when he lathers on the Gothic excesses.
 However, the killer's exploitation of the legend of the laughing judge's ghost veers into embarrassing land of Scooby-Doo style hauntings.
 Still it doesn't diminish the entertainment value of this book.
 As my second tasting in this long series I was pretty well satisfied.
 IT told a good tale, the detection was there albeit very rudimentary and I have to say I was surprised by the identity of the murderer.
 I was determined to read more to see if these books get better the more Brooks wrote.

-It looked like my theory was right because The Golden Monkey (1957) was my third reading and it proved to be the most satisfying of the lot.
+The Golden Monkey (1957) was my third reading and it proved to be the most satisfying of the lot.
 The plot is ridiculously complex compared to the other two mysteries.
 The cast of characters was equally complex and utterly eccentric.
 That this book was also set in the music hall and circus worlds made it all the more appealing to me.
 And to top it off the first murder involved one of my favorite bizarre Golden Age detective novel gimmicks -- knife throwing.
-(See reviews here, here and here.)
-Crime writers would have us believe that the entertainment world is nothing but amorality run rampant (these days it certainly seems so) with world class criminals of all sorts making up any cast on a music hall bill or employed by a travelling carnival.
-In The Golden Monkey we have murder by knife throwing, kidnapping of a prized animal, theft, burglary and blackmail.
-Blackmail galore in this one as a matter of fact.
+(See reviews

 The title character is in fact not a monkey but an ape.
 He's Vick, a unique chimp who serves as a ventriloquist's partner.
 Instead of using a dummy Valentine the voice thrower makes it appear that the chimp is talking.
 And it seems ownership of Vick is the most important part in solving the crime.
 I dare not attempt to summarize the complicated tale in the past lives of Kit Barlowe, an opera singer; Rex Dillon, the knife thrower; and Valentine.
 But it does involve an Australian animal trainer nearly killed by a tiger that escaped from its cage and an unusual legal document drawn up to protect Vick and leave him in trustworthy hands.

-Brooks keeps the story of The Golden Monkey moving at a rapid pace, tirelessly piling on complications so that interest never falters.
+The Golden Monkey moving at a rapid pace, tirelessly piling on complications so that interest never falters.
 So what if everyone is blackmailing one another.
 There are more than enough secrets in this one to satisfy the gossip pages for decades.
 Isn't that the kind of detective novel you want?
 Sure you do, especially if you picked up a Victor Gunn book.
 The ending of this one has one of the most preposterous pieces of information based on fact that left me laughing the way that the grotesque stories in "Ripley's Believe it or Not!" comic strip used to affect me.

-But then we come to number four and disappointment begins to settle in.
-Just when you think that Brooks would never fully succumb to stale genre conventions or resort to lazy storytelling we get Devil in the Maze (1961).
+Devil in the Maze (1961).
 Such an ominous title.
 I'm sure you're all thinking as I did that here is his tribute to John Dickson Carr.
 For in fact it starts off just like something Carr would have written.
 A group of heirs are summoned to the home of an imperious aging matriarch who conducts a contest in order to determine her most worthy legatee.
 She will have each person travel through the baffling yew tree maze in the garden of her estate, timing each person.
 The one who makes it to the center, retrieves a card with his or her name on it, and makes it out in the shortest time will receive half of her fortune.
 The remaining heirs will receive equal portions of the remaining half.
 And --have you already guessed?-- someone doesn't make it out.
 At all.
-Voila!
-An impossible crime.
-Major Claude Pilbeam, the eldest who enters the maze last, never exits.
-The others wait for hours and set up a vigil overnight.
-He simply vanishes.
-Around three in the morning someone finds him hanging lifeless from a hook in a disused room of the huge Scott mansion.
-Who killed him?
-And more importantly how on earth did the body get out of the maze without being seen?

 And by the way -- all of this was written and published in 1961. [pause for guffaws] Seriously?
 I kept thinking this must've been one of those manuscripts written in the author's callow youth that he pulled out of trunk, dusted off, and sent off to his publisher laughing all the while.

 The solution of the Major's vanishing and his transport into the house is saved for the final two pages yet is almost casually dismissed.
 Even the killer says to one of the final surviving heirs, "Oh what does it matter how I got the major out of the maze?"
 I beg to differ.
 It matters a hell of a lot.
 It's the only reason I kept reading this ruddy book, Mr. Gunn!
 We do get an explanation and it involves the killer's enlisting a confederate (he had several, all of whom he later kills) who it turns out was an acrobat.
-Shades of The Problem of the Wire Cage?
-Not at all.
-I leave the rest to your vivid imaginations.
-The solution was a huge let down.
-Not to mention preposterous when taking into account physics and timing and the presence of six witnesses.
+Shades of

 As I said a big disappointment after three books that had truly entertaining and often ingenious plotting.
 As for Cromwell himself he's one of the better policeman characters out there.
 He enlivens the proceedings with his astute observations, his caustic humor, and his endearing irascibility.
 I like these cop characters who suffer no fools and give their colleagues a verbal slap upside the head every now and then.
 Johnny Lister is no dullard but he rarely sees the forest for the trees in these few investigations I've sampled.

 This is real pop fiction, gang -- mystery novels meant purely for entertainment, to while away an afternoon or two.
 All of the books are very short, well under 200 pages no matter where they fall in the series chronology.
-I have five more I've managed to accumulate and will be reporting back if I encounter one close to the genuine fun of The Golden Monkey which so far has proven to be the best of the lot.
+I have five more I've managed to accumulate and will be reporting back if I encounter one close to the genuine fun of

 EASY TO FIND?
 Not really.
 And if they do turn up they're usually damned expensive.
 I've spent a pretty penny on most of the books I've managed to find.
 None of these books was published in the US making copies that more difficult to locate.
 Though many of the Victor Gunn books were reprinted in paperback editions in the UK and Canada those too are becoming increasingly scarce.
 It may be that he's a cult collector's phenomenon.
-Many of these titles are next to impossible to find like The Devil in the Maze though in that case lack of copies is no real loss to mystery fans.
-Those who live in the UK, Canada or Australia will probably fare much better, especially if you look in libraries where he proved to be a popular author.
-Most of my Victor Gunn books are ex-library copies that came from Canada and there are a lot of stamps in the back of those books.
+Many of these titles are next to impossible to find like

 "Ironsides" Cromwell Detective Novels & Thrillers